pyrocko/pyrocko/doc/source/topics/squirrel.rst

 .. figure :: /static/squirrel/squirrel-intro-4.png
     :align: center

-    Figure 4: Querying for content.
+    Figure 4: First query for content.
+Content is loaded into the memory cache and a reference is returned to the app.

 It is possible to efficiently query by station/channel codes and time spans.